JanisJIvdris/Mikrotik/README.md

 - **Service Health Checks:** Docker Compose uses health checks to ensure:
   - The PostgreSQL container is ready before the backend starts (using `pg_isready`).
   - The backend responds on the `/health` endpoint before the frontend starts.
 If a service fails its health check, dependent services will not start, preventing the website from running in a partially initialized state.
+- **Port Mapping:**
+  - By default, the internal database container port is 5432.
+The Node app container listens on 3000 internally.
+  - If you change PORT or DB_PORT in your .env, you must also update the corresponding mappings in docker-compose.yml.
+Otherwise, your container might fail health checks or refuse connections.

 ## Future Improvements